 TSA STUPIDITY

 Before you begin reading this post about TSA stupidity, understand I’m pro-security, pro-police, and pro-military.
-What I’m not is pro-stupidity, and there are times that agencies do dumb stuff.
-Sadly it brings us all down, and everyone thinks all security is dumb.
+What I’m not is pro-stupidity, and there are times when agencies do dumb stuff.
+Sadly, it brings us all down, and everyone thinks all security is dumb.
 This is one of these times, and I feel genuinely sorry for the agents who have to enforce this drivel.

 YOU CAN’T MAKE THIS SHIT UP